Optical mosaics#

 Each thumbnail represents a scene of the tile stack.
 You have the option to include them in the mosaic.
 The scenes located on the left side are the Available scenes; the Selected scenes are on the right side.
 In both cases, the following information can be found on the thumbnail:

-• A small preview of the scene in the red, blue, green band combination.
+• A small preview of the scene in the red, green, blue (true-colour) band combination.

 • The exact date in YYYY-MM-DD of the scene.